neek78/pycmake/README.rst

 -----
 - There are nowhere near enough docstrings and similar
 - Too much copying
 - Is automated type conversion a good thing?
-Should it be more pythonistic
+Maybe being explicit with types is better.